Vanguard vs Public in 2026

 Margin

-Self-directed accounts at all three firms can be set up with margin.
-But Public.com does not allow borrowing with margin (margin is only used to trade with unsettled cash).
+Self-directed accounts at all three firms can enable margin.
+Public.com does allow borrowing with margin in eligible accounts.

 Winner: Schwab